PuFF1k/findFileTestTask/README.md

 # findFileTestTask
-This program searches for file "arrrow.png" in root or c:\(depends from target platform), by using threads, and in the end prints path to searched file.
-To compile this program, use "make" command, for compiling for windows i used MSYS2(mingw64) and also compile with "make"
+This program searches file "arrrow.png" in c:\, by using threads, and in the end prints path to searched file.
+To compile this program, use "make" command, for compiling for windows i used MSYS2(mingw64) And to run, in comand prompt type "useLib.exe"